7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 5. Volusion

-A SaaS solution that’s been available for around 20 years, Volusion is a solid choice for anyone seeking a SaaS-based eCommerce framework.
-It markets itself as a ‘one-stop’ store builder, with options for inventory management, payment collection, and much more.
+Volusion is a SaaS solution that has been available for around 20 years.
+It is a solid choice for anyone seeking a SaaS-based eCommerce framework.
+It markets itself as a ‘one-stop’ store builder, with options for inventory management, payment collection, and more.

-Volusion also offers a number of pre-designed themes you can adjust to suit your tastes.
+Volusion also offers several pre-designed themes that you can adjust to suit your tastes.
 This helps you get your store off the ground faster.

 6. BigCommerce